|

 They will play in the toilet, in the bathtub, open cupboards and

-pull everything out.
+pull everything out. some might not.

 However, keep in mind, that if there is a closed door, chance are,